 Environmental, or community noise, is a broad term that encompasses noise emitted from many sources, including road, rail & air traffic, industry, construction, public work and neighbourhood noise.
 All of these sources potentially contribute adversely to the overall noise environment.
-This section considers the possible noise effects associated with the proposed Nigg slipway works.
+Cromarty is known to have contentious issues with noise and is therefore sensitive to any change in the acoustic environment.
+This section considers the possible noise effects associated with the Cromarty slipway repairs.